ITRS-Group/cordial/integrations/servicenow/README.md

   3. The `cmdb_ci` field is set to the `sys_id` value found for incident creation (updates use the incident `sys_id`).

   4. If a field `update_only` is set to `true` (the literal word `true` as a string) then no new incident will be created.
 This has the same effect as using `-updateonly` on the client command line.
-This field can also be set in the client configuration file, e.g. for certain severity mappings, but on the router side can only be applied when `IncidentStates` = `0` (i.e. for new incidents) but can still be overridden by a client supplied `update_only` set to any non `true` value.
+This field can also be set in the client configuration file, e.g. for certain severity mappings, but on the router side can only be applied when `incidentstates` = `0` (i.e. for new incidents) but can still be overridden by a client supplied `update_only` set to any non `true` value.

 ### Wrapper script configuration